TomasHubelbauer/puppeteer-deterministic-pdf/README.md

 Example run: https://github.com/TomasHubelbauer/puppeteer-deterministic-pdf/actions/runs/91492728

-The PDF should remain deterministic even when renderer on different OSs because no raster data are printed so text rendering differences across platforms should not result in different vector data.

 ## Considerations

+The PDF will differ when rendered on different OSs because Chromium bundles the font used to render the PDF text in it and different platforms will each have a different font bundled.
+In this case, the PDF is not deterministic even if the input has not changed.

 The Chromium version used by Puppeteer might make a difference, too.
 The version might be included in the PDF in the creator metadata field, but I have not checked